elastic/apm-pipeline-library/vars/README.md

 and the `APM_CLI_PARENT_TRANSACTION` environment variable is defined.
 * transactionName: Name of the transaction to report, it is mandatory.
 By default the "STAGE_NAME" environment variable is used.
-* parentTransaction: Allow to group several transactions as childs of another (distributed tracing)
+* parentTransaction: Allow to group several transactions as children of another (distributed tracing)
 * spanName : Name of the span to report.
 * spanCommand Command to execute as span, if spanName is no set, spanCommand param would be used as span name.